 Acting: Anushka Sharma, Parambrata Chatterjee

 I will give it 7/10.
-It’s a violent and supernatural thriller and an appreciative effort to create authentic and realistic performance in horror theme after a long time.
+It’s a violent and supernatural thriller and definitely an appreciative effort to create authentic and realistic performance in horror theme after a long time.

 Do not watch if you have a sensitive heart because it contains lots of disturbing scenes.